g4rf/jg.gettext.js/README.md

 and the rest will be done automatically.

 But maybe we have a HTML5 app with dynamic changes?
-So there are some JS functions in *jq.gettext.js* that may be useful.
+So there are some JS functions in *jq.gettext.js* that may be useful (especially changeLanguage()).

 # POT or JSON?

-The suppport for JSON is much more better (as it is JS built in), but it's harder to maintain different languages, as there is no autmatic possibilty implemented to merge old language files with new JSON templates.
+The suppport for JSON is much more better (as it is JS built in), but it's harder to maintain different languages, as there is no automatic possibilty implemented to merge old language files with new JSON templates.
 With a POT file you can use [Poedit](https://poedit.net/) to do the translations and to merge new POT files in old PO language files.

+# Drawbacks
+* the PO conversion is very weak (doesn't support plurals and so on)
+* to get rid of some problems with control characters, \n, \r, \t, \b, \f and \v are replaced with whitespaces
+* furthermore double quotes are replaced with single quotes and the back slash with a slash
+* multiple whitespaces are reduced to one whitespace as HTML ignores them

 # Bugs
-* the PO conversion is very weak (doesn't support multiple lines and so on)
 * the Firefox moans an XML error when loading the PO file (works anyway)